Jay0Hx/predator/README.md

    2️⃣ > Extract the contents to your desktop.
    3️⃣ > Rename the new file to 'predator'.
-   4️⃣ > Navigate to your Assetto Corsa directory, usually located at 'C:\SteamLibrary\steamapps\common\assettocorsa' 5️⃣ > Now head into 'Apps', then, 'lua' and drag and drop the 'PredatorV1' file into this directory.
+   4️⃣ > Navigate to your Assetto Corsa directory, usually located at 'C:\SteamLibrary\steamapps\common\assettocorsa' 5️⃣ > Now head into 'Apps', then, 'lua' and drag and drop the 'predator' file into this directory.
    6️⃣ > Load into a sesion of your choice on CSP version 0.1.79 or lower.
    7️⃣ > Use cheat engine to inject the provided DLL into the process.
    ```